okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 ---
 title: Organize your Terraform configuration
-excerpt: Create and update your automation script source files to make them more secure and easier to maintain.
+excerpt: Create and update the source files for your automation scripts to make them more secure and easier to maintain.
 layout: Guides
 ---

-Create and update your automation script source files to make them more secure and easier to maintain.
+Create and update the source files for your automation scripts to make them more secure and easier to maintain.

 ---